RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/resilient-apps/02-install-app.md

 `~/install-sample-app.sh`{{execute}}

+[//]: # CDK > CDK USERS: If you running this outside the Katacoda environment, refer to the **Appendix** at the end of this document and run the above command using the commands in the Appendix.

 The application consists of the usual objects like Deployments, Services, and Routes.

 As part of the installation, we use Istio to "decorate" the application with additional